Arkansas Razorbacks: Rivalries

 Since joining the Southeastern Conference the Razorbacks have developed a rivalry with Louisiana State University (LSU Tigers) in football.
 The game between these two teams usually takes place near the end of the season and has sometimes decided the SEC Western Division Championship.
 The winner of this game takes home the "Golden Boot" which is a gold trophy in the shape of the two states.
 Arkansas took the Golden Boot home in 2007 with a 50–48 win over the #1 ranked Tigers in Baton Rouge.
 This was their first time winning the trophy since 2002.
 Arkansas and LSU have also built a rivalry in baseball, as the two schools have been at the top of the NCAA attendance standings for the past several seasons.
 In 2001, despite coming into the series in last place in the SEC West, Arkansas swept a three-game series from top-ranked LSU, which won the 2000 College World Series, in Fayetteville.
 Since the University of Missouri has entered the Southeastern Conference, a new rivalry was created in 2014 called the Battle Line Rivalry that goes back and forth between both school in Football.

 In basketball, the primary rival for the Razorbacks in the SEC is the Wildcats of the University of Kentucky.
 This rivalry developed in the 1990s during the coaching tenures of Rick Pitino at Kentucky and Nolan Richardson at Arkansas when both Kentucky and Arkansas were annually in competition for a national title.

+In baseball, the main rivals of the Razorbacks are the LSU Tigers and the Ole Miss Rebels.
+In 2022, Arkansas and Ole Miss met each other in the College World Series.
+The Rebels won the first contest while the Razorbacks took the second, but it was Ole Miss who won the third and advanced to the National Championship.
+Ole Miss defeated Oklahoma to win their first national title in baseball.